-Norfolk brain cancer mother to return home from the US
+Norfolk mum to return to UK after brain tumour treatment

 The mother of two underwent chemotherapy and radiotherapy and on 18 October was told her cancer cells were no longer detectable and she showed no evidence of the disease.

-Mrs Holland, 59, who lives in Thetford in Norfolk and works as a nursing assistant at the West Suffolk Hospital in Bury St Edmunds, said: "I'm so so proud of her, I don't know where she gets her strength from, she's so, so strong."
+Mrs Hollands, 59, who lives in Thetford in Norfolk and works as a nursing assistant at the West Suffolk Hospital in Bury St Edmunds, said: "I'm so, so proud of her, I don't know where she gets her strength from, she's so, so strong."

-She has arranged to fly to the US for the twin's first birthday in May and Ms Weatherby will be returning to Britain in June, she said.
+She has arranged to fly to the US for the twin's first birthday in May and Ms Weatherby will be returning to live in Britain in June, she said.

 "When we get home, we're going to have the biggest party ever," said Mrs Holland.

-In February, Mrs Holland plans to walk 10,000 steps a day for the Brain Tumour Research charity.
+In February, Mrs Hollands plans to walk 10,000 steps a day for the Brain Tumour Research charity.

 "We just want to raise as much money as we can for this charity," she said.